North Chungcheong Province

 Valleys of Beauty

 Like the Chungju Lake, Daecheong Dam (대청댐) formed Daecheong Lake (대청호) in 1981.
 The man-made lake sits on the eastern border between the Daejeon Metropolitan City (대전광역시; Daejeon-si) and North Chungcheong Province.
-Beside the waters you’ll find Cheongnamdae (청남대), a presidential villa converted into a museum.
+Beside the waters you’ll find Cheongnamdae (청남대), a presidential villa converted to a museum.

 The 450 million-year-old limestone cave stretches 1.7 kilometers.
 It features the usual stalagmites, stalagmites, and underground lakes.
 But it also holds rare Aragonite rock formations.